AminTahseen/Flutter_Todo_List_App/README.md

 # Todo List App

-A simple todo list app develop using flutter
+A simple todo list app develop using flutter.
+The app works on a temporary data which is the array, so the filtering have some issues.

 ## Output

 [![Todo-1.png](https://i.postimg.cc/fTGtT2ht/Todo-1.png)](https://postimg.cc/gnKkgKjm)